SanjoDeundiak/Archiver/README.md

 3. In order to use this apps with Windows Shell Extensions you should firstly register extension's dlls (use cmd with administator's privileges, then type regsvr32 "path-to-dll") and then you should add path to Encode and Decode executables in your register:
-a.
-Start regedit
+  1. Start regedit
-b.
-Go to HKLM//SOFTWARE
+  2. Go to HKLM//SOFTWARE
-c.
-Create subkey Deundiak//Compr with 2 string values names decode and encode with pathes to executables as values.
+  3. Create subkey Deundiak//Compr with 2 string values named decode and encode with pathes to executables as values.

+<h4>Usage</h4>
+1. Stand-alone version
+  1. Start program using command line
+  2. Parameters are pathes to files that you need encode (for Encode) or path to archive that you need to be decoded (for Decode)

+2. Version with extensions
+  1. Open your Windows Shell
+  2. Select files that you need to be encoded
+  3. Click right button and choose appropriate menu item
+  4. In order to unpack archive click right button on it and choose appropriate menu item